 “We’ve (scientists), spent the past 70 years trying to definitively prove the commonsense ‘wear and tear’ theories and have not succeeded.
 So I tried something different, looking at results of experiments.

 This is not based on ‘theory’ (say mitochondrial aging or ‘wear and tear’) but on experimental evidence.
 Theory comes in explaining our results, not achieving them.
 There is a theory becoming clear, one very different from the commonsense view of ‘wear and tear’ aging.

 We haven’t examined immune response.
 All that we know for sure is that chronic inflammation of aging stopped.
 I can definitively say that chronic inflammation due to aging can be reversed with factors present in young blood.

 There are amazing things that Big Pharma won’t touch as there’s not enough profit in them (they can’t be patented).
 So I guess we’re somewhat the same, but we know what to do and have proven it – for us, it’s not money.
 However, money allows you to do things.

 Being 75 myself puts a time-frame around the project.
 We plan to propose its use for diseases of aging – eventually, everyone will use it.
 It will end up changing humanity.
 As people already seem to have too much free time to begin with, what will people do with those extra years they will be given?”

 Sections 3 “Aging Manifestations that Have Hitherto Been Proposed as the Causes of Aging are the Consequences of Aging” and 10 “Several Factors ‘Conspire’ to Promote Inflammation in Old Mammalian Bodies, Inflammation Leads to Several Diseases of Aging and Perhaps to Aging Itself” were especially informative.

 The former section discussed cells that were capable of making repairs but didn’t make repairs, with aging being the consequence of this behavior.
 The latter reviewed topics of the current study such as senescence, IL-6, NF-κB, and C-reactive protein in terms of feedback loops.

-See Reevaluate findings in another paradigm for comparisons with another view of hypothalamic aging.
+See Reevaluate findings in another paradigm for comparisons of Section 6 with another view of hypothalamic aging.